Texas Recording Laws: Consent Rules and Penalties

 The Public Place Exception

-Texas law recognizes that some conversations have no reasonable expectation of privacy.
-You may record without consent in:
+Texas law recognizes that some conversations carry no reasonable expectation of privacy.
+You may record without any party's consent in:

 - Public parks and streets